candy-kingdom/mints/README.md

 Prints a phrase specified number of times.

 positional arguments:
-  phrase         A phrase to print.
+  phrase         a phrase to print

 optional arguments:
-  -h, --help     show this help message and exit --caps         Whether to print phrase in upper-case.
+  -h, --help     show this help message and exit --caps         whether to print phrase in upper-case --times TIMES  how many times to print
-  --times TIMES
 ```

 ## Install